Azure DevOps Test Coverage Analyzer & Generator

 Supported Test Case Types

-The extension generates various types of test cases based on work item analysis:
+The extension generates various types of test cases based on work item analysis and coverage gaps:

 - Negative Tests: Error handling and invalid input scenarios